openedx/edx-documentation/en_us/shared/building_and_running_chapters/building_course/course_files.rst

    If you have files that are larger than 50 MB after compression and need them for your course, contact your edX program manager.

-   Furthermore, do not add video or audio files, or large data sets that are to be used by students.
+   Furthermore, do not use the **Files & Uploads** page to add video or audio files or large data sets that are to be used by students.
 You should use YouTube or another hosting service to host multimedia files for your course.
 For information about storing large data sets for student use, contact your edX program manager.

 To upload files: